BlockchainCommons/Pseudonymity-Guide/01_2_regain_privacy.md

 ### Devices

 Software separation is good, but physical separation is better.
 If you have two identities, or two different roles or jobs which you wouldn't like getting mixed or doxxed, consider having separate devices for each.
 If you also keep them physically separate themselves, that's a bonus, because if one phone gets compromised and becomes a wiretap and tracking device, information in the other device will likely be safe.
 Evaluate if you could benefit from having multiple devices and go down that route if so.
 And just so that doesn't incur a high investment, you don't need a flagship device most of the times.
 Also –– if you end up using two separate phones for two different uses, get two different VPNs, one for each; compartmentalize that as well.

-For a discussion on smartphones, see the [Appendix One: Smartphones](A1_smartphones.md).

-For a discussion on computers, see the [Appendix Two: Computers](A2_computers.md).

 ## Conclusion